On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

 \subsubsection{\textit{Noise: quantifying the degree of ambiguity}}

 The minimal amount of additional information needed to properly reconstruct the input from the knowledge of the output is identified as the quantitative estimator of ambiguity.
 The more additional information we need, the more ambiguous the code is.
-This minimal amount of {\em dissipated} information is known as {\em noise} in standard information theory, and its formulation in terms of the problem we are dealing with is the objective of the following two subsections.
+This minimal amount of {\em dissipated} information is known as {\em noise} in standard information theory, and its formulation in terms of the problem we are dealing with is the objective of this subsection and the following one.